DIY Envelope Advent Calendar: Countdown to Christmas with Creativity

 DIY Paper Envelope Advent Calendar

-- Envelope template : You can buy one cheaply online or you can download this one here (Envelope template) and cut your own out of cardboard.
+- Envelope template: You can download this one here (Envelope template) and cut your own out of cardboard.

-- Christmas paper, can either be craft paper, old wrapping paper or even Christmas paper out of magazines.
+- Christmas paper can be craft paper, old wrapping paper or even Christmas paper from magazines.
 I use a combination of all these.

 - Glue stick, scissors, & Christmas twine